7 tips for helping your new baby sleep safely and soundly

 7. Self-Soothing and the Classic “Wake-and-Sleep”

 The “wake-and-sleep” technique is when you get baby to sleep, and then wake her up again for a few seconds (like with a tickle) as you put her back in her bassinet.
 Don’t worry, she’ll close her eyes again shortly afterwards and drift back into slumber.
 This will help baby develop the ability to drift back into sleep on her own, when inevitably she rouses in the middle of the night because of a noise or hiccup.

-Have your own pro sleep tip you’d like to share?
+Have your own pro sleep tip for newborns you’d like to share?
 Leave us a comment below!
 Happy Snoozing!